 Many men and women have dental crowns.
 In fact, according to the American Academy of Implant Dentistry 15 million people in the United States have crowns to replace missing teeth.
 Dr. Philip Hahn at Family Dental Choice is highly trained and ready to answer your dental crown questions.
 Call or schedule an appointment if you think you might need a crown.
-Family Dental Choice is conveniently located in Charlotte, North Carolina.
+Family Dental Choice is conveniently located in Charlotte, North Carolina and Ballantyne, North Carolina.

 A crown is a cover for a damaged tooth.
 It's crafted to look like the original tooth and can improve its appearance and strength.
 The crown is placed on top of the original tooth, completely covering the area of the tooth that can be seen above the gum line.
 It's sealed in place with a special cement.